-Penal Code 647 (i) and (j) are California’s “Peeping Tom” laws.
-These sections make it a misdemeanor to spy on – or take pictures of someone – in a private place without that person’s consent.
+Penal Code 647 (i) and (j) are the California “Peeping Tom” laws.
+These sections make it a misdemeanor to spy on, or to take pictures of someone, in a private place without that person’s consent.
 A conviction carries a potential sentence of up to 6 months in jail and fines of up to $1000.00.

 Technically, these laws are known as: